Philosophical

 The MAA curriculum comprises 36 units.
 All students take a General Core of courses in Communication and Classical defenses.
 In these courses, students develop writing and communication skills for graduate-level academic writing as well as practical and ministry work, and gain a foundation in philosophy, theology and Scripture as applied to defending the Christian faith.
 Students also take track-specific courses in their cultural and philosophical focuses (above).
 Both tracks are completed by a selection of electives, which can include a Thesis.

-Students have the option to enrich their studies by taking one-unit elective classes in Houston on special topics, such as philosophical apologetics topics with William Lane Craig and an Apologetics in Oxford class that runs in the summer in Oxford, England.
+Students have the option to enrich their studies by taking one-unit elective classes in Houston on special topics, such as philosophical apologetics topics and an Apologetics in Oxford class that runs in the summer in Oxford, England.

 See the degree plans (below) and course descriptions for more information.